oscaromeu/cooking-recipes/content/recipes/ensalada_lentejas/index.md

 - 10 aceitunas negras cortadas
 - 50 mililitros de aceite de oliva
 - 20 mililitros de vinagre de Módena
-- Feel free to vary these amounts, it's not like this is anything strict.

 ## Preparación